๐Ÿฅš JS1

 Using these variables, let’s calculate the area and perimeter of the rectangle.

 We can calculate the area and perimeter by creating expressions that use the height and width variables we just created.
-Hint: read the links above if you don’t remember how to calculate area and perimeter of a rectangle.
+Hint: read the links above if you don’t know how to calculate area and perimeter of a rectangle.

 Finally, we’ll create two more variables: area and perimeter to store the result of the calculations.